 The TIM shall identify the STAs for which traffic is pending and buffered in the AP.
 This information is coded in a partial virtual bitmap, as described in 9.4.2.5.
 In addition, the TIM contains an indication whether non- SYNRA group addressed traffic is pending.
 Every STA is assigned an AID by the AP as part of the association process.
 AID 0 is reserved to indicate the presence of buffered non-GCR-SP group addressed BUs to be delivered using MPDUs with an RA other than a SYNRA but that are not delivered using group AID.
 The AP shall identify those STAs for which it is prepared to deliver buffered BUs by setting bits in the TIM’s partial virtual bitmap that correspond to the appropriate AIDs.

+A CPE AP may set additional bits to 1, in the TIM’s partial virtual bitmap, corresponding to AIDs that are not assigned in the current EDP epoch.(#888)

 Rest of 11.2.3.3 remains the same